 Recall that for each $M_i$, we have fixed a choice of $\lambda_i+L\in L'/L$.
 We define an equivalence relation on the set $\{ (i,\lambda_i+\nu)\,|\, 0\leq i\leq n, \nu+L\in N/L \}$:

 and we let $S$ be the set of equivalence classes under $\sim$. \begin{corol} The number of inequivalent simple $C$-modules is

-\end{corol} \begin{proof} There are $(n+1)$ inequivalent simple $V$-modules.
-They are all obtained by lifting $V_L\otimes C$-modules.
-For each simple $C$-module there exist $|N'/L|$ inequivalent simple $V_L$-modules such that their tensor product lifts to a (simple) $V$-module.
-Moreover each simple $V$-module can be obtained as a lift of one of $|N/L|$ inequivalent simple $V_L\otimes C$-modules by Proposition \ref{prop:SimpleCurrentSmatrix}. \end{proof}
+\end{corol} \begin{proof} There are $n+1$ inequivalent simple $V$-modules, all obtained by inducing $V_L\otimes C$-modules.
+For each simple $C$-module there exist $|N'/L|$ inequivalent simple $V_L$-modules such that their tensor product induces to a (simple) $V$-module.
+Moreover, by by Proposition \ref{prop:SimpleCurrentSmatrix}, each simple $V$-module can be obtained by inducing any one of $|N/L|$ inequivalent simple $V_L\otimes C$-modules . \end{proof}